French developer of 'peanut allergy patch' makes U.S. debut

 PARIS French biotech firm DBV Technologies - developer of what it says is a breakthrough treatment for peanut allergy sufferers - makes its U.S. market debut on Wednesday, with a Nasdaq listing set to raise funds for further research.

-The Paris-listed company, which develops immunotherapy patches for patients with potentially fatal food allergies, is issuing 2.67 million new shares worldwide via a U.S. listing and a private placement which together will raise at least 90 million euros ($114 million).
+The Paris-listed company, which develops immunotherapy patches for patients with potentially fatal food allergies, is issuing 2.67 million new shares worldwide via a U.S. listing and a private placement which together will raise at least 90 million euros (70.9 million pounds).

 "This fundraising will enable us to significantly strengthen our structures in France, notably in research and development," Chief Executive Pierre-Henri Benhamou told Reuters in an interview earlier this week.